Skip to content

 • The Reach Check: Is the table surface within 18 inches of the sofa edge for ergonomic access?

 • The Horizon Check: Is the visual path to the TV clear from a seated eye level without tall decor obstructions?
+For how sightlines affect perceived space, see the visual horizon.

 Final Thoughts: The Invisible Comfort of Space